 According to the Time’s Higher Educations World University Rankings there 35 top Universities in Australia.
 The best universities are spread across the country, from Perth to Brisbane, and from Darwin to Hobart.
 The top 5 universities are The University of Melbourne located in Parkville, Melbourne, followed by Australian National University (ANU) in Canberra, University Of New South Wales (UNSW) in Sydney, University of Sydney, and University of Queensland.
 Read More: Top Universities in Australia 2020

-Australian Universities are trying their best to recruit more and more international students in their institutions.
-The Universities that are located in the richer areas of Australia are being very generous in the recent days by offering various kinds of scholarships.
-However, the Universities in Australia are not completely tuition free.
-With fully paid scholarships, it can be cost free.
+Unfortunately, you cannot.
+Australian Universities are trying their best to recruit more and more international students to their institutions.
+The Universities that are located in the richer areas of Australia are being very generous in recent days by offering various kinds of scholarships.
+However, the Universities in Australia are not completely tuition-free.
+With fully paid scholarships, it can be cost-free.
 Read More here: Study in Australia for Free

 Perth is said to be the biggest city in Western Australia and is a very famous education destination.
 There are 5 main Universities in Western Australia, all based in the larger Perth city region.
 They are the Curtin University in Bentley, Edith Cowan University in Joondalup, Murdoch University in Murdoch, University of Notre Dame Australia in Fremantle, and the University of Western Australia in Crawley.